United Hungarian National Socialist Party

 The United Hungarian National Socialist Party (Egyesült Magyar Nemzeti Szocialista Párt, EMNSP) was a far-right political party in Hungary during the late 1930s.

 History

-The party first contested national elections in 1939, winning four seats in the parliamentary elections that year.
+The party first contested national elections in 1939, winning four seats in the National Assembly in the parliamentary elections that year.
 Following the outbreak of World War II the party did not contest any further elections.